 THE FIRST RESPONDER

-She wasn’t always that way though.
-When her daughter first started using she couldn’t spot the signs.
+When her daughter first started using, Misty couldn’t spot the signs.
 Her spoons and aluminum foil started to go missing, and she found cut up straws all over the house.
-“I had no freaking clue,” Misty said.
+“I had no freaking clue,” she said.

 “I would love for our facility out here at Hocking Valley to have a floor where it's just a detox floor… we can do a three-day detox, we can get you into a Vivitrol program, we can get you in a rehabilitation program,” Misty said.